-- the Credentials Committee should be contacted immediately on credentials@ecvs.org; - the role of supervisor must be undertaken by one of the other ECVS Diplomates in the training centre.
-Only if no other eligible Supervisor is available the total number of Residents under supervision may exceed two Residents at the time.
-No new Residents can enrol training at this institution; - if there is no other ECVS Diplomate in the training centre, a Full Professor may be able to complete the training of existing Residents in that Programme, with permission from the Board of Regents.
-Once the Residencies are completed the Programme must be terminated and no new Residents may be enrolled.
+- the Credentials Committee should be contacted immediately on credentials@ecvs.org; failure to do this may result in future unapproved training periods for the resident; - the role of supervisor must be undertaken by one of the other ECVS Diplomates at the training centre.
+If there remains only one certified ECVS Diplomate supervisor, who already supervises two residents, temporarily supervision may exceed two Residents at the time.
+No new Residents are allowed to enrol training at this institution; - if there is no ECVS Diplomate working in the training centre, a Full Professor may be able to complete the training of existing Residents in that Programme, with permission from the Board of Regents.
+Once the residencies are completed the programme must be terminated and no new Residents may be enrolled.